fmlvn/gofml/blog/content/post/json-2.md

 ### Preface

-At previous post, we had encountered a problem when decode arbitray JSON data containing number.
-To recap, we decode JSON data into a `map[string]interface{}` and suffered type change, from `int` to `float64`, see more at [JSON Pitfalls]({{< relref "post/json-1.md" >}}).
+In previous post, we encountered a problem when decoding arbitray JSON data which contains number.
+To recap, we decoded JSON data into a `map[string]interface{}` and suffered type change, from `int` to `float64`, see more at [JSON Pitfalls]({{< relref "post/json-1.md" >}}).

-This issue was mentioned at another post too, please see [50 Mistakes](http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/index.html#json_num)
+This issue was mentioned in another post too, please see [50 Mistakes](http://devs.cloudimmunity.com/gotchas-and-common-mistakes-in-go-golang/index.html#json_num)

 That blog author proposed these options:

 1. Using the float value as-is
-2. Convert the float value to the integer type you need.
+2. Converting the float value to the integer type you need.
 3. Using a Decoder type to unmarshal JSON using `json.Number`.
 4. Using a `struct` type that maps your numeric value to the numeric type you need.
 5. Using a `struct` type that maps your number value to `json.RawMessage`

-In my opiion, the best way to handling that should always the **option 4** which to not decode arbitrary data at all.
+In my Opinion, the best way to handle that is the **option 4** which to not decode arbitrary data at all.
 We should know struct we are decoding to.
-There's other benefits of that beside handling number.
-We can use JSON tag to vaidate input data, so there's no more overhead to check type, check nil, empty value after that. [json.Marshal](https://golang.org/pkg/encoding/json/#Marshal)
+Beside, we can use JSON tag to validate input data, so there's no more unnecessary type/nil or empty value check afterward. [json.Marshal](https://golang.org/pkg/encoding/json/#Marshal)

-The worst must be the **option 5** as it will break code resusability.
+The worst must be the **option 5** as it will break code reusability.
 With struct field type `json.RawMessage` our app is strongly coupled with `encoding/json`.
 Using struct tag like `json`, `yaml` to declare encoding is great and we should not eliminate that.

 In case we have no choice but have to decode to a `map[string]interface{}`, say it depends on other developer usage then we can consider both `option 2 & 3`.
 We will use decoding option `json.Number` then convert its string value to the actual number type.
 For generic usage, `reflection` is used to inspect all number fields.

-We declare decoder like this

 Our custom decoder will take input of serialized data and input interface to decode to
 ```